How Much Smart Contract Developers Earn: Singapore vs Rest of The World

 - Has a solid grasp of the business goals behind the project

 - Understands how to manage resources effectively and efficiently

 - is passionate about what they do and loves their job.

 Why Do I Need to Learn Smart Contracts?

 You might think that knowing how to code would make you a good smart contract developer.
 While being a programmer certainly helps, it’s not enough to become a successful smart contract developer.
 The risk of low-paying contracts is too high; the reward isn’t worth the effort.

 You need a combination of education and real-world experience to develop smart contracts that meet industry standards and protect investors.
-The largest exploit and damage, according to rekt news, is $624 million, which is more than 3,000 times the average salary of a good smart contract developer.
+The largest exploit and damage, according to rekt news, is $624 million, this remained unchallenged until today August 2023, which is more than 3,000 times the average salary of a good smart contract developer.

 Final Words of Wisdom